dandjo/huigate-scripts/README.md

 request to the **uri** defined in the xml.
 The payload is defined as childs of the **request** node in the xml.

+## Disclaimer

+Be careful with post requests.
+If you do not know what you do, keep your fingers crossed.
+Do not abuse these scripts for hijacking routers.